openstack/operations-guide/doc/source/ops-capacity-planning-scaling.rst

      - A single-site cloud with equipment fed by separate power supplies.
      - Scheduling to hosts with trusted hardware support.
    * - **Overhead**
-     - Considered experimental.
-A new service, nova-cells.
-Each cell has a full nova installation except nova-api.
+     - Each Cell contains instances of services with overlapping functionality.
      - A different API endpoint for every region.
 Each region has a full nova installation.
      - Configuration changes to ``nova.conf``.